pxlit-projects/project-YA-Amzil/README.md

 - Readme.md
 - _architecture_: this folder contains documentation regarding the architecture of your system.
-- `docker-compose.yml` : to start the backend (starts all microservices)
+- `docker-compose.yml` : used to start all microservices, RabbitMQ, and the frontend.
 - _backend-java_: contains microservices written in java
 - _demo-artifacts_: contains images, files, etc that are useful for demo purposes.
 - _frontend-web_: contains the Angular webclient